RxstydnR/Image_Patch_Generator/README.md

         --patch_size [Size of patch image size]
 ```

 The generated patch images are limited to square images.
-By change the program, you can create flexible patch images.
+By changing the code, you can create flexible patch images.

 ### Example